 170 Orange Avenue // +1 (619) 437-4452

 Every town needs a brewpub, and Coronado is no different.
-Our favorite here is the Coronado Brewing Company.
+Our favorite from the Coronado restaurants with this style is the Coronado Brewing Company.

 The family has been brewing award-winning beer for 21 years in the San Diego area, but in 1996 they married their passion for the craft with authentic coastal cuisine and opened a brewpub eatery.
 Here, friends could come to chill, enjoy a great handcrafted beer, and good food in an appealing yet laid-back atmosphere.